ehjhihlo/Phylo-GCN/README.md

 cd Phylo-GCN
 ```
 ## data
-Including the input dataset used for training.
+The input dataset used for training.
+For Phylo-GCN, laplacian matrices and label is being used.
+**matrix_1137** folder contains the laplacian matrices with all 1137 taxa
+**matrix** folder contains the laplacian matrices with all 496 taxa
+**label** folder contains the sample and its corresponding label
 ## train
 The code for training the model, including Phylo-GCN demo and other models.
 ## trees